 Top notch restaurants to explore

 In the New Town, pick up coffee at Fortitude before a show at The Stand, then head down to Broughton St. Choose between dinner in the Educated Flea, or wine, cheese platters and, um, pickles at Pickles.
-Meet the locals in Stockbridge for a delightful dinner in tiny Purslane, or over whisky and cocktails in The Last Word.
+Meet the locals in Stockbridge for a delightful dinner in tiny Purslane.

 My selection covers something to suit the full spectrum of Fringe experiences, as well as numerous tastes and wallet sizes.
 We’re just scratching the surface though, so if all else fails, ask the others in the ticket queue or box office staff where they like to eat.